allen-liaoo/J-Cord/docs/Object_Hierarchy.md

  - IRoleManager - A manager that manages a role in the guild.
  - IWebhookManager - A manager for modifying, executing and deleting webhooks.
  - ISelfManager - A manager that manages self user.
+ - IClientManager - A manager used to manage the Discord client.

 ### Builders
  - ChannelBuilder - A GuildChannel builder for creating text and voice channels.